-Read every book on memorization that you possible can.
+After that, read every book on memorization that you possibly can.

 On top of that, hunt down online articles and YouTube videos.
-Inspiration and ideas are lurking everywhere.
+Inspiration and ideas lurk everywhere.
 The world of mnemonics is huger than many people suppose.

 The second part of my answer is even simpler.